lightning/bolts/ext-dynamic-commitments.md

 ##### Rationale

-To avoid the fundee griefing the funder by broadcasting the highest-fee kickoff transaction, only the fundee sends `kickoff_sig`.
-This ensures that only the funder can broadcast the kickoff transaction.

-Even though only the funder is able to broadcast the kickoff transaction, we include anchors such that the fundee can broadcast fee-bumping transactions if they notice any of the kickoff transactions in the mempool.
+TODO: Explain some shit here

 ### Additional Requirements: ~Musig2 Taproot -> Musig2 Taproot

 This section describes how dynamic commitments can upgrade regular channels to simple taproot channels.
 The regular dynamic proposal phase is executed followed by a signing phase.
 A `channel_type` of `option_taproot` will be included in `dyn_propose` and both sides must agree on it.
-The initiator of the upgrade will also propose a feerate to use for an intermediate "kickoff" transaction.
+The `initiator` of the upgrade will also propose a feerate to use for an intermediate "kickoff" transaction.

-#### Extensions to `dyn_propose`:
+#### Required `dyn_propose` TLVs:

 1. `tlv_stream`: `dyn_propose_tlvs`
 2. types: